This post may contain affiliate links. See my disclosure policy.

 What is Hungarian Goulash?

 Known as gulyás, meaning “herdsman” in Hungarian, Hungarian Goulash is a beef stew made with onions, beef stew meat (not ground beef), tomatoes, sweet Hungarian paprika, and bell pepper.
-Goulash dates back to the 9th century when Hungarian shepherds would cook, flavor, and dry meat that they would later use in an easy stew to make a complete meal.
+Goulash dates back to the 9th century, when Hungarian shepherds would cook, season, and dry meat they would later use in a simple stew to make a complete meal.

-Paprika was introduced to Hungary in the 16th century and has since become a key ingredient in not just this Hungarian goulash, but all Hungarian cuisine.
+Paprika was introduced to Hungary in the 16th century and has since become a key ingredient not just in this Hungarian goulash but in all of Hungarian cuisine.

-A cross between soup and stew, Hungarian goulash is traditionally not overly packed with vegetables and meat and is typically more brothy.
+A cross between soup and stew, Hungarian goulash is traditionally not overly packed with vegetables or meat and is typically brothier.

 Difference between American Goulash and Hungarian Goulash